Skip to content

 Pratt also offers information sessions (undergraduate and graduate) and portfolio reviews (undergraduates only) in the spring, summer and fall.
 All of Pratt’s various visit options are listed online.

-Architecture Tours
+General Tours

 Explore Campus on Your Own

 Visiting our Brooklyn campus outside of our regularly scheduled tours?
-Download our self-guided tour and explore our campus grounds at your leisure.
+Download our self-guided tour and explore our outdoor campus grounds at your leisure.
 Access to campus buildings is limited to official tours, but you’ll have the chance to explore our grounds, experience the campus vibe, and see how centrally located our core buildings are.

 Virtual Tour Option